Doctor of Metaphysics

-Metaphysics

-The study of metaphysics is centered on spiritual (not necessarily religious) matters and positive thinking.
-The derivation of the word metaphysics comes from the greek: meta - over and beyond and physics.
-The Department of Philosophy at the University of Georgia defines metaphysics as a branch of philosophy concerned with reality and potentiality, mind and matter.

-Doctorate of Metaphysics

-In the United States, a Doctor of Metaphysics degree may be offered by purported religious institutions of learning, "so called" churches and colleges of metaphysics.
+In the United States, Doctor of Metaphysics degrees are offered by purported religious institutions of learning, as well as unrecognised churches and colleges of metaphysics.
 In 1938 the United States Department of the Interior published a book listing the "Doctor of Metaphysics" degree in a section written by Walton C. John, titled "Counterfeit Degrees".

 A 1960 American Psychologist article titled, "Mail-order training in psychotherapy," warned against unaccredited schools purporting to offer "training in a variety of psychological and metapsychological methods" and awarding a Doctor of Metaphysics degree.

 In the field of social work there are counselors who claim the title "Doctor of Metaphysics".
-In 2019 the Journal of Social Work Education published, "Predatory Doctoral Programs: Warnings for Social Workers".
-The article warned that the majority of doctoral programs in metaphysics are little more than diploma mills which require few prerequisites other than money.
+In 2019, the Journal of Social Work Education published "Predatory Doctoral Programs: Warnings for Social Workers".
+The article warned that the majority of doctoral programs in metaphysics are little more than diploma mills which have few requirements other than payments.